thedynamiclinker/sudocode/lost+found/3/2 - Church's Thesis (Not that one).md

 ### Or: Ȼurȼ's 2Ȼ
 ### Or: AC on AC

 0: This part isn't about the Church's Thesis you may have heard of.
-This is about the other Church's Thesis/
+This is about the other Church's Thesis.

 1: I don't know about anything called "Church's Thesis."

 0: Ok so there's something else called Church Thesis that we'll get to later.
 For now, we're not talking about that.
-We're talking about his PhD thesis.
-This is the other Church's thesis.
+We're talking about his PhD Thesis.
+This is the other Church's Thesis.

 1: Why does everything related to Alonzo Church have multiple names for the same thing?

+0: You mean multiple things for the same name?

+1: Yeah that.
+What's with that?

 0: It's just how Alonzo Churches work.